15 Fun Eid Activities & Games for Kids to Enjoy the Celebration

 1. Making Decorations in a Variety of Languages

 Tell your kid a few positive messages or wishes and let him write those in English, as well as Urdu and other languages.
-If he isn’t used to them, the internet is the best friend he’s got, and he will have them for you in no time.
+If he isn’t used to them, the internet is the best friend he has, and he can find them in no time.

 2. Glass Jars Decorated With Colourful Paper